AltropInc/alt/doc/script/TypeNumeric.md

 * if one value is a long, both are promoted to llong, otherwise
 * if one value is an int, both are promoted to long, otherwise
 * both tiny or short values are promoted to int.

+For more information about this topic, see [Type Promotion](TypePromotion.md).